sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 Resources:
 sample.yml (Ansible playbook shown in lesson)

-We'll be exclusively working on the Ansible playbook for setting up our Jenkins master/main node application.
-Afterwards we'll verify the syntax of the file using the syntax-check flag of ansible-playbook.
+I was exclusively working on the Ansible playbook for setting up our Jenkins master/main node application.
+Afterwards I verified the syntax of the file using the syntax-check flag of ansible-playbook.

-Note: For the learners following along, please remember that this playbook expects that you have setup Ansible Dynamic inventory for EC2 (AWS) and the inventory configuration file from the following lesson:
+Note: For this project following along, please remember that this playbook expects that you have setup Ansible Dynamic inventory for EC2 (AWS) and the inventory configuration file from the following lesson:

 Configuring Terraform Provisioners for Config Management via Ansible The link to the playbook is in the resource section of this video.